 “Deep practice is built on a paradox: struggling in certain targeted ways – operating at the edges of your ability, where you make mistakes – makes you smarter.
 Or to put it a slightly different way, experiences where you’re forced to slow down, make errors, and correct them – as you would if you wereContinue reading “Book Quote of the Week – 107”

 People are attracted to people who own their lives.
 People are not attracted to victims.

 “The people inside the talent hotbeds are engaged in an activity that seems, on the face of it, strange and surprising.
 They are seeking out the slippery hills… they are purposely operating at the edges of their ability, so they will screw up.
 And somehow screwing up is making them better.” – Daniel Coyle

 High performers can do almost anything they set their heart and their mind to.
 But not every mountain is worth the climb.
 What differentiates high performers from others is their critical eye in figuring out what is going to be meaningful to their life experience.
 They spend more of their time doing things that theyContinue reading “Book Quote of the Week 104”

 “The fact that a targeted effort can increase learning velocity tenfold sounds like a fairy tales in which a handful of tiny seeds grow into an enchanted vine.
-But strangely, the enchanted vine turns out to be something close to neurological fact.”
+But strangely, the enchanted vine turns out to be something close to neurological fact.” – Daniel Coyle –